- What Is Nutrisystem?

 For issues concerning your account or other problems, you have access to live telephone support.
 It is available Monday through Sunday from 7 a.m. until 12 a.m.
 EST. You can also access support via live chat, which is available Monday through Sunday from 8 a.m. until 11 p.m.
 The company also offers support via email, and they seem to be pretty responsive.
 You can find out special holiday hours and other information through their Contact Us page.

 Promos and Coupons

-Don’t complete the signup process with Nutrisystem before checking for promos and special offers.
+Don’t complete the signup process before checking for promos and special offers.
 At any given time, the company has many promo codes and coupons available.
 For example, they sometimes offer a promo that adds 14 free shakes to any plan.
 Other times, they run a special that slashes $20 from the total price of the Uniquely Yours Plan.
 Special offers change regularly, so check back on the site from time to time to see what is available.

 There is a lot to love about Nutrisystem.
 Some of the top advantages of this diet plan include:

 - Good selection of foods and meals–especially if you opt for a pricier plan